Bolesław I the Tall: Restoration of the Silesian inheritance

 Barbarossa and thus keep him away from Poland.
-However Bolesław IV decided to maintain the security of his lands and retain the control over the main Silesian cities of Wroclaw, Opole, Racibórz, Głogów, and Legnica.
+However Bolesław IV decided to maintain the security of his lands and retain the control over the main Silesian cities of Wrocław, Opole, Racibórz, Głogów, and Legnica.

 After almost 16 years of exile, Bolesław returned to Silesia with his second wife, Christina (Zvenislava had died around 1155); his elder children, Jarosław and Olga; and his younger brother Mieszko Tanglefoot.
 The youngest brother, Konrad, remained in Germany.

 Bolesław and Mieszko initially ruled jointly and two years later (1165) both retook the major Silesian cities handed back by the high duke and obtained full control over all Silesia.
 However Bolesław, as the eldest brother, held overall authority.
 Three years after taking control over Silesia, Bolesław felt strong enough to lead a retaliatory expedition against High Duke Bolesław IV to try and recover supremacy over Poland.

 Rebellion of Mieszko Tanglefoot

 Bolesław's exercise of overall power at the expense of his younger brother caused a revolt by Mieszko Tanglefoot in 1172.
 In a major disturbance in the Silesian ducal family, Mieszko supported Jarosław, the eldest son of Bolesław, who was resentful against his father because had been forced to become a priest due to the intrigues of his stepmother Christina, who wished for her sons to be the only heirs.
 The rebellion was a complete surprise to Bolesław, who was forced to escape to Erfurt, Germany.
 This time, Frederick Barbarossa decided to support Bolesław with a strong armed intervention to restore him to his Duchy.
 Eventually Mieszko III the Old was sent by the high duke to calm the fury of the emperor and keep him away from Polish affairs.
 Mieszko III gave Barbarossa 8000 pieces of silver and promised him the restoration of Bolesław, who finally returned home at the beginning of 1173.
 However, despite his reconciliation with his brother and son, he was forced to divide Silesia and create the duchies of Racibórz (granted to Mieszko) and Opole (to Jarosław).